Compare 120+ Gamification Platforms

 - Points or purchase-based rewards

 This guide will talk interchangeably about gamification software and gamified elements as both have become commonplace and the distinctions between them become more blurred by the day.

 Engagement.
 In many ways, it’s the mechanism that makes business tick.

-Similarly, holding consumers’ attention through the continuous noise of competing marketing messages represents another avenue where engagement is critical to success.
+And engagement doesn’t just affect employees.
+Holding consumers’ attention through the continuous noise of competing marketing messages represents another avenue where engagement is critical to success.
 Modern consumers are fickle.
-Unless something truly intrigues them, they move on without a second thought.
+Unless something truly intrigues them, they move on.